Special offer

 • data breaches or computer system attacks

-• negative press about working conditions told by past employees
+• negative press about working conditions as told by past employees

-External risks carry a lot of weight with potential customers and the media because they help form opinions about how businesses treat their employees and how they treat their consumers after services or goods are purchased.
-Social media makes reputational risks more dangerous than ever, as consumers can quickly and easily head over to their favourite platforms and share their negative experiences with global audiences.
+External risks can carry significant weight with potential customers and the media because they help shape opinions about how businesses treat their employees and how they treat their consumers after services or goods are purchased.

-Why reputational risk management is crucial to success
+Why reputational risk management can be crucial to success

 The first step in risk management is identifying potential risks.
 Pinpoint any situation that may harm your company’s reputation, then determine how likely these risks are to occur and how devastating the impact could be.

-Reputational risk management involves identifying your internal and external stakeholders’ expectations.
-Knowing what employees, clients, and the public expect from your business can help you avoid disappointments and live up to your reputation.
-Polls, interviews, and surveys can help you stay present while determining expectations.
-Various objective sources enable you to form a more accurate picture.
+Reputational risk management involves identifying your internal and external collaborators’ expectations.
+Knowing what employees, clients and the public expect from your business can help you avoid disappointments and live up to your reputation.
+Polls, interviews and surveys can help you stay present while determining expectations.

 Be open and honest with your employees regarding any reputational issues that may hit the news.
-Your employees are your ambassadors.
 Empowering them with information regarding how your company is working on correcting mistakes or maintaining credibility can be beneficial, as they can spread the good word to their friends and family.

-Remember that circumstances can change once you’ve identified, assessed, and treated all potential risks.
-Stay proactive and consistently review your business operations and stakeholders’ expectations so you can ensure damage control by responding quickly and adapting to any changes.
+Remember that circumstances can change once you’ve identified, assessed and treated all potential risks.
+Stay proactive and consistently review your business operations and collaborators’ expectations so you can ensure damage control by responding quickly and adapting to any changes.

 Three individuals are sitting at a table with a laptop, a disposable coffee cup, notebooks, and a phone visible.
 Two are facing each other, while the third’s back is to the camera.
 The setting appears to be a bright room with large windows.